“We can’t do that,” Carol said. “Yes, you can!” I insisted.

 They both agreed something needed to be done to help couples strengthen their marriages.
 They were hoping that I, as a ministry advisor with FamilyLife, would help them find leaders to start a marriage ministry.
 As we talked I realized they were the leaders … so I challenged them to champion an ongoing ministry to marriages in their church.

 Five years later, they have a strong team of lay leaders with a year-round ministry to marriages that has helped over 1,000 people with their marriages in their community of 20,000.

 How did they do it?
 They had a plan and God gave them favor.

 If you want a stronger, healthier church, then help couples grow in their relationship with Christ and with each other.
-Like Dan and Carol, your marriage ministry doesn’t need to be yet another responsibility of the pastor or church staff.
+Don’t underestimate how God might use you to minister to other couples in your church.
 Many churches minister to marriages successfully through the leadership of lay couples with oversight by a pastor or other staff member.

-These steps can guide you in developing a plan you can sustain like Dan and Carol.
+These steps can guide you in developing a sustainable plan for your own marriage ministry.

 Your marriage ministry vision should support the vision of the church.
 That opens the door for more support for the ministry.
 A simple, clear vision will help you communicate your “why” and inspire people to participate as leaders of the ministry.
 A clear vision also encourages couples to build into their marriages.

 Invest the time needed to write a vision statement.
 You will not regret time spent getting on paper why you are ministering to marriages.